EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 ```

 ## Collect multiple messages until timeout
-Here for the duration of the timeout (in milliseconds) is determined with the use of [roundtime](reference-configurations.md/#contract) of the consensus.
+Here the duration of the timeout (in milliseconds) is determined with the use of [roundtime](reference-configurations.md/#contract) of the consensus.
 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");